 For further information on wetland and marine issues contact a member of BTO staff;

-Niall Burton (Head of Wetland and Marine), Graham Austin (Senior Research Ecologist), Liz Humphreys (Research Ecologist, BTO Scotland), Chris Thaxter (Research Ecologist), or Viola Ross-Smith (Research Ecologist).
+Niall Burton (Head of Wetland and Marine), Graham Austin (Senior Research Ecologist), Liz Humphreys (Senior Research Ecologist, BTO Scotland), Chris Thaxter (Senior Research Ecologist), Aonghais Cook (Senior Research Ecologist), Gary Clewley (Research Ecologist) and Ros Green (Research Ecologist).